-Together with drinks the whole shebang came to £81.20 but they added a 10 per cent service charge, which brought the final bill to £89.30.
+Together with drinks the whole shebang came to £81.20 but they added an obligatory 10 per cent service change, which brought the final bill to £89.30.
 Not an exorbitant amount for three ample sized courses of such quality.

-It was probably worth the £8.10 but had I been simply tipping, I would probably have left a tenner and not wanting to belabour a point which has been raised by Oliver on numerous occasions... suffice to say that in terms of service charges which are already added to bills, we’re definitely against it.
+It was probably worth the £8.10 but had I been simply tipping, I would probably have left a tenner and not wanting to belabour a point which has been raised by Oliver on numerous occasions... suffice to say that in terms of the compulsory service charge, we’re definitely against it.

 Overall, then, a good trip out.
 We did have to wait a while between some of the courses but it was quite busy and generally service was good.
 I dare say the move will work well for both restaurants and certainly Giorgio’s seems to be doing a great job.
 In fact, this bodes well for Rodley in general, which already has a nice little clutch of restaurants and pubs nestling down at Rodley Bottom and Giorgio’s is just a stone’s throw away.
 It’s certainly somewhere we will be returning to in our own time and if you’re looking for a place to impress friends, it’s perfect.

 Address: ‘Oaklands’, 55 Rodley Lane, Rodley, Leeds, LS13 1NG